Saulius Ambrulevičius: 2024–25 season

 During summer preparations, Reed's skate blade injured Ambrulevičius' hand twice, as a result delaying their start by a month.
 They discarded their initial plan to compete at the 2024 CS Nebelhorn Trophy.
 Reed/Ambrulevičius instead began their season on the Challenger series at the 2024 CS Trophée Métropole Nice Côte d'Azur, where they won the gold medal.
 Going on to compete on the 2024–25 Grand Prix circuit, Reed/Ambrulevičius finished fourth at the 2024 Grand Prix de France, having struggled with level issues.
 The following week they competed at their second event, the 2024 NHK Trophy, where they won the bronze medal, despite lost twizzle levels in the free dance.
-Reed said afterward regarding their goals for the season and Olympic qualification, "we're just really looking forward to performing at Worlds and hopefully getting that spot from Lithuania.
-Hopefully we'll be the ones to go this time."

 Following the Grand Prix, the issue of Reed's bid for Lithuanian citizenship came to a head, following an October recommendation by Lithuania's citizenship committee that she be granted citizenship, with her sporting achievements cited as "special merits to the country."
 On November 18, Reed met with President Gitanas Nausėda at the Presidential Palace in Vilnius, and told reporters afterward that it had "been a long journey to this moment, but now I'm very happy.
 I think it went very well."
 On November 21, Nausėda decreed that her request be granted.
 Reed took the oath of allegiance in a ceremony at the Lithuanian embassy to Canada in Ottawa on December 17.

 At the 2025 European Championships in Tallinn, Estonia, Reed and Ambrulevičius finished in sixth place.
 At the 2025 World Championships in Boston, Massachusetts, United States, they skated in the penultimate group of the rhythm dance, and performed shortly after the Finnish team of Juulia Turkkila and Matthias Versluis had unexpectedly fallen and appeared poised to miss qualification for the free dance by one ordinal.
 However, Reed also fell in the segment, and as a result, Reed and Ambrulevičius finished twenty-first, missing the free dance.
-The Finns, who thereby reached the free dance, said afterward that they had "shared their grief," adding: "We're all good friends, and we really felt for them."